Pedal the Pacific

 • August 15 - Applications Open

-• September 20-29 - Alumni 1 on 1's with 2023 team (No pressure here!
+• September 24 - October 1 - Alumni 1 on 1's with previous team members (No pressure here!
 Bring your questions about time commitment, training, fundraising, general realities of being a part of Pedal the Pacific, etc. You will be talking with PTP alumni and they'll be ready to answer your questions.
 Everyone invited to a 1 on 1 will continue on to interviews.)

 • October 4-20 - Interviews with Leadership Team